Clarity and control are powerful propellers in personal finance.

 Deliberate reflection rewards "future you"

-Once you get to the bottom of your deepest wants, needs, and desires — you gain a better understanding of what habits and behaviors you need to adopt to bring them to life.
+Once you get to the bottom of your most profound wants, needs, and desires, you better understand what habits and behaviors you need to adopt to bring them to life.

-Not only does this make picking and applying the most relevant lessons instantly easier.
-It reduces the time it takes to implement the strategies and tactics that make the most sense for you.
+Not only does this make picking and applying the most relevant lessons instantly easier, but it also reduces the time it takes to implement the strategies and tactics that make the most sense for you.

 Five books we recommend for boosting your financial wellness